palekiwi-labs/mcp-gemini-cli/ai_docs/rust-sdk/counter-sse.md

 # Counter SSE Server Example

-This is an example of a Counter server using Server-Sent Events (SSE) transport from the MCP Rust SDK.
+This is a Rust example demonstrating how to create an MCP (Model Context Protocol) server using Server-Sent Events (SSE) transport.

 ## Source Code